kendaganio/kendaganio.github.io/src/posts/rewriting-jkbx.md

 One thing that is still hard for me today is where do I put my CSS in React.
 With Single File Components I don't need to worry myself with such nonsense, instead I just dump everything in one file and let the fantastic [vue-loader](https://github.com/vuejs/vue-loader) do it's job.

-Each application starts with a Vue instance, this let's Vue know where to mount the application, and which template to use.
-[Components](https://vuejs.org/v2/guide/components.html) much like in every other js framework nowadays are reusable nuggets of code, packed in a HTML-looking tag.
-These components have lifecycle methods, data definition, and events.
-I won't go into much detail about how everything works, the [Vue docs](https://vuejs.org/v2/guide/) is fantastic, and it is by far the easiest for me to use and understand.
+You may add a `scoped` attribute to the `style` tag and when it's built the css properties you define will only affect the component you wrote it in.
+It's really neat.

 ### Things that I particulary liked